Round the World Roundtables

 Events so far

-The first roundtable event was held in Hanoi, Vietnam, on 19 March 2019 and was attended by Jean Todt and Nguyen Van The, Minister of Transport and Permanent Vice Chairman of the National Traffic Safety Committee (NTSC).
+The first roundtable event was held in Hanoi, Vietnam, and was attended by Jean Todt and Nguyen Van The, Minister of Transport and Permanent Vice Chairman of the National Traffic Safety Committee (NTSC).
 A commitment was made to increase helmet wearing among children, ban counterfeit helmets and enforce compliance of quality helmets, ensure successful implementation of the road safety action plan, and present these commitments at the 3rd Global Ministerial Conference on Road Safety in Sweden.
 Read the press release HERE.